facelessuser/coloraide/docs/src/markdown/color.md

 or color names that are part of a CSS variable.

 Once we've crafted our regular expression, we can search the buffer to find locations in the buffer that are likely to be colors.
-Then we can run `Color.match()` on those positions within the buffer to see if we find a valid color!
+Then we can run `Color.match()` on those positions within the buffer to see if we find a valid color.
+This ends up being much more efficient!

 ```playground
 import re